 - After your petition is submitted, you will receive either an approval or denial from the Office of the Registrar via email.

 - If the petition is approved, the Assistant Registrar will enroll you and notify you once that process is complete.

 The process and procedures for Law School students to take a class at Booth are established and implemented by Booth.
 If you are interested in taking a class at Booth, please follow the instructions detailed on the Booth website at http://departments.chicagobooth.edu/srs/nonmbastudent/Law.asp.
 You need to submit a Petition to Take a Booth Course for Credit (http://www.law.uchicago.edu/students/petitions/boothregistration).
-Credits for Booth classes count toward the twelve credit limit and the maximum of two non-Law School classes per quarter.
+Credits for Booth classes count toward the twelve credit limit and the maximum of six credits of non-Law School classes per quarter.

 As soon as the Booth registration is completed (typically the Monday of the second week of the quarter), you will receive an email confirmation of your registration status.
 If you decide not to take the Booth class for which you registered, you must immediately notify Booth and the Law School Registrar (in no case later than the end of the third week of classes).
 Booth registration, course attendance, and grading are governed by all applicable Booth rules.

 Booth registration information for non-Booth students, including links to course information, syllabi, exam schedules, and deadlines, is available at:

 Booth requires that students taking a Booth course who would like to elect Pass/Fail grading must complete the Pass/Fail Request form in the Booth Dean of Students’ Office (typically by the Friday of the fourth week of the quarter).
 After this deadline, no changes can be made to a Pass/Fail request.
 If you intend to take a Booth course Pass/Fail, make certain that it is permitted, as some professors do not allow the Pass/Fail option.